interpretAMR/AMRrulesCuration/README.md

 * Technical guidance for curation of rule sets is available [here](https://github.com/interpretAMR/AMRrulesCuration/blob/main/ESGEM-AMR%20Technical%20Guidance%20v1.2.pdf), this is a work in progress and will be refined as we go.
 * The rule specification template is [here (v0.2, under active development)](https://docs.google.com/spreadsheets/d/14fuGcn-29OpYNeIpsjQ1MsPB3pqo4iz044fc4HLQHZI/edit?usp=sharing).

-## Working Group Members
+## Membership

 The convenors of the ESGEM-AMR Working Group are Kat Holt (LSHTM), Natacha Couto (ESGEM Chair), and Jane Hawkey (Monash, leading bioinformatics development).

-A call for members was launched at the ESGEM General Meeting on April 29 and closed June 2.
+A call for members was launched at the ESGEM General Meeting on April 29, 2024 and closed June 2.
 Over 120 applications were received and most of these have been invited to join organism-focused subgroups.
 The initial list of members is posted [below](#member-list-by-subgroup).

-Additional requests to join ESGEM-AMR will be considered later in the year, once the subgroups are up and running and it is clear where additional help would be beneficial.
+Additional requests to join ESGEM-AMR will be considered later in the year, once the initial subgroups are up and running and it is clear where additional input would be beneficial.
 In the meantime you may register your interest and let us know what organism/s you have expertise in, using [this form](https://docs.google.com/forms/d/e/1FAIpQLSeH96VlioxLKarZOLMqD-f1fLnb9WYOHYz4tZ9NtQzpHrKyzw/viewform?usp=sf_link).

 ## Partners